GSI-Fing-Udelar/tectonic/docs/installation.md

     - Configurations are applied within the Linux installed on WSL

   - Libvirt:
-    Not compatible with Windows
+    - You can run libvirt on a Linux VM in WSL 2 if you have neested virtualization enabled.
+Configurations are applied within the Linux installed on WSL

 - On Linux WSL 2
   - Follow the Tectonic installation guides for Linux Ubuntu/RHEL until the step where the ssh key is generated
-  - If you want to use AWS then also apply the configurations detailed in the installation guide
+  - If you want to use AWS or Libvirt then also apply the configurations detailed in the installation guide